-Dental bonding is the application of a tooth colored composite to improve the overall appearance of a discolored or chipped tooth.
-It also can be used to close spaces between teeth to make teeth look longer or to change the shape or color of teeth.
+Dental bonding is the application of a tooth colored composite to improve the overall appearance of a discolored tooth.
+This chipped tooth may be the result of a dental emergency.
+Dental bonding can also be used to close spaces between teeth to make teeth look longer.
+Another reason may be to change the shape or color of teeth.

-First the surface of the tooth is lightly roughened, and then a conditioning liquid is applied that help the bonding material stick to the tooth.
-The composite is then placed on the tooth in layers and the bonding agent hardens with intense light.
-Last step, the bond is polished to look exactly like a real tooth, or like the tooth it is repairing because the resin comes in many shades, the final layer can be matched perfectly to the patient’s tooth color.
+First the surface of the tooth is lightly roughened.
+Then a conditioning liquid is applied that help the bonding material stick to the tooth.
+The composite is then placed on the tooth in layers.
+Then the bonding agent hardens with intense light.
+Last step, the bond is polished to look exactly like a real tooth, because the resin comes in many shades.
+The final layer can be matched perfectly to the patient’s tooth color.
 Bonding usually lasts several years before it needs to be repaired.